 Today we also hear quite a bit about social innovation, an idea that has been around in different incarnations since the 1860s or thereabouts.

 What is different today?

 The rapid evolution of mobile technologies has provided fertile ground for this new innovation wave.
 By the end of 2014, it was estimated that almost 5 billion mobile phone subscribers lived in developing countries – and this is growing.
-The same data indicates that Asia and Africa are the fastest growing regions.
-Although these numbers are indeed impressive, let us not lose sight of what is going on behind the scenes.
+The same data indicates that Asia and Africa are the fastest-growing regions.
+Although these numbers are impressive, let us not lose sight of what is going on behind the scenes.

 Why is this happening now?
 First of all, the barriers to entry for the production, distribution, and consumption of new tools and solutions have been dramatically reduced in the last five to seven years.
-Second, many innovative solutions provided by developed countries do not reach the bottom of the pyramid, nor are they designed for such purpose.
+Second, many innovative solutions developed countries furnish do not reach the bottom of the pyramid, nor are they designed for such a purpose.
 There is thus a latent demand, a captive market for affordable and “pro-poor” innovative solutions that can rapidly diffuse if price points and priority needs are satisfied.
-And third, the new technologies foster interactive communication tools that in principle give voice to those who had none before; now they could become active participants in decision-making processes, not just traditional consumers.
+And third, the new technologies foster interactive communication tools that in principle give voice to those who had none before; now, they could become active participants in decision-making processes, not just traditional consumers.
 The latter is indeed a governance innovation.

 Kenya is an excellent example of an innovation economy in a developing country.
-Well known for crowdsourcing with Ushahidi and mobile money with M-Pesa, it has surged ahead by responding to specific socio-economic and political issues.
-Kenya is also deploying innovative solutions for health, agriculture, and education, with the support of local social entrepreneurs many of which are women.
+Well known for crowdsourcing with Ushahidi and mobile money with M-Pesa, it has surged by responding to specific socio-economic and political issues.
+Kenya is also deploying innovative solutions for health, agriculture, and education, with the support of local social entrepreneurs, many of which are women.
 Indeed, a culture of innovation is flourishing in the country.
 The same is happening in several other developing countries.